apache/incubator-weex/doc/references/common-style.md

 ## Other Common Style

 - `opacity`:  &lt;number&gt;, value within range 0 to 1.
-1 is not transparent at all, 0.5 is 50% see-through, and 0 is completely transparent.
-1 is the default value.
+1 is not transparent at all, 0.5 is 50% see-through, and 0 is completely transparent, default value is 1.
-- `background-color`: &lt;colors&gt; sets the background color of an element, `transparent` is the default value.
+- `background-color`: &lt;colors&gt; sets the background color of an element, default value is `transparent`.

 ## Type of Style Value